tarunShreeji/bugo-boilerplate1/content/docs/introducing-bugo.md

 ## Accounts

 JAMstack is a new way of building websites and apps that delivers better performance, higher security, lower cost of scaling, and a better developer experience.
-Bugo uses a JAMStack approach to developing and deploying websites.
-You'll need to have a few accounts
+Bugo uses a JAMStack approach to developing and deploying websites, you'll need to have a few accounts before you get started.
+Read below to determine which accounts you'll need.

 ### GitHub